How to Help Your Community During The COVID-19 Crisis

 The people of Alabama are committed to helping the vulnerable segments of the population during the Covid-19 pandemic.
+How to help your community during the COVID-19 crisis.
 Many individuals and groups in the state are also coming together to support healthcare workers as well as struggling local businesses in a variety of ways.
 If you are in a position to help, Alabama offers numerous opportunities to extend your support and put your money or energy to direct use.

 Alabama ReadyOp is looking for part-time or recently retired healthcare professionals as well as medical students as volunteers.
 The organization also needs medical providers whose offices are currently closed due to coronavirus and are able to offer assistance.
 Volunteers will receive alerts based on the severity level through multiple communication channels.
 To sign up to receive these alerts as a volunteers, visit Alabama ReadyOp.